Do I need a VISA to enter Bali?

-We suggest you bring medicine in the case of Bali Belly - a mild dysentery which can occur but passes in a few days (diarrhoea rehydration sachets/immodium or a oral antibiotic for stomach ailments).
-Plenty of water, coconut water or even electrolyete tablets are recommended as Bali is very hot and humid and it is easy to get dehydrated.
+We suggest you bring medicine in the case of Bali Belly like diarrhoea rehydration sachets/immodium or a oral antibiotic for stomach ailments as well as plenty of water, coconut water or even electrolyete tablets are recommended for the hot humid weather.
 Otherwise spray plenty of mosquito spray in the evenings (especially during rainy season) to prevent bites.
 Dengue fever is common in Bali and there is no immunisation against this - make sure you wear mosquito spray.

 There are plenty of international medical clinics in Bali - especially in Ubud and around Denpasar, Kuta, Seminyak and Nusa Dua.
 Since the Bali Bombings, the Indonesian government spent invested a lot of money to improve the local hospitals and many more private ones have opened since.
 If you have a minor illness or ailment, you will be just fine.
 It is strongly advised that you have international medical insurance to cover your costs should you need to go to hospital or in a dire situation be evacuated to Singapore or Australia for specialist care or life saving surgery.
 Read more about health insurance and hospitals in Bali here